humanloop/humanloop-python/README.md

 ### `humanloop.projects.delete_deployed_config`<a id="humanloopprojectsdelete_deployed_config"></a>

-Remove the verion deployed to environment.
+Remove the version deployed to environment.

 This has no effect if the project does not have an active version set.